-- ~408 hours of hydroacoustic fish surveys;
+- ~564 hours of hydroacoustic fish surveys;

-- more than 4,385 'C-POD' marine mammal monitoring days;
+- more than 5,083'C-POD' marine mammal monitoring days;

 - bi-weekly shoreline observations;

 - 49 observational seabird surveys;

 - four drifting marine sound surveys and additional sound monitoring; and

 - 11 days of lobster surveys

 Sea Mammal Research Unit (SMRU) Consulting Ltd. provided their 3rd year report of harbour porpoise monitoring at the FORCE test site using C-PODs.
 The report describes the results of C-POD deployments #7-10 (May 2018 - August 2019), and places the results in the broader context of the overall marine mammal monitoring program implemented as part of FORCE's multiyear Environmental Effects Monitoring Program (EEMP).
-This ongoing monitoring program continues to show the prevalence of harbour porpoise at FORCE, with the species being detected on 98.8% of the 1,626 calendar days since monitoring with C-PODs commenced in 2011.
+This ongoing monitoring program continues to show the prevalence of harbour porpoise at FORCE, with the species being detected on 98.8% of the 1,778 calendar days since monitoring with C-PODs commenced in 2011.
 Harbour porpoise detections at FORCE varies seasonally, with peak activity occurring during May - August, and lowest detections during December - March.
 Harbour porpoise detections also vary spatially, with C-PODs deployed at locations W2 and S2 recording the greatest detection rates, and D1 values typically low.
 Mean lost time across C-PODs, due to ambient flow noise saturating the detection buffer on the C-POD, averaged 22.6%.
 Interestingly, an analysis against past datasets that controlled for time of year, indicated that the effects of a non-operational turbine structure (see below) had no detectable effect on the rate of harbour porpoise detection.
-The report by SMRU is included here as Appendix I.
+The report by SMRU is included here as Appendix I. An interim report provided by SMRU covering C-POD deployment #11 (August 2019 - January 2020) provided summary data and revealed that harbour porpoise were detected on a least one C-POD every day, with a median of 11 minutes of porpoise detection per day.
+The mean percent lost time due to ambient flow and sediment noise (19.5%) was comparable to previous deployments.
+The interim report is provided here as Appendix VI, and supports the findings of previous monitoring activities that harbour porpoise are prevalent at the FORCE test site.
+The report suggests that a sufficient amount of baseline data has been collected to meet the goals of the EEMP.

 FORCE commissioned Envirosphere Consultants Ltd. and Dr. Phil Taylor (Acadia University) to synthesize the results of its observational seabird surveys at the FORCE test site, and to evaluate advanced statistical techniques for analysing seabird count data in relation to environmental predictor variables.
 The data were examined using Generalized Additive Models (GAMs) to characterize seabird abundance and to better understand the potential impacts of tidal turbines on seabirds at the FORCE test site.
 The results of the analysis revealed that overall model fit is suitable to characterize count data for some species, and that there are clear patterns of effects of time of year, wind speed and direction, tide height and time of day on the number of seabirds observed.
-This work contributes to the development of appropriate analytical methods for assessing the impacts of tidal power development of tidal energy at FORCE.
+This work contributes to the development of appropriate analytical methods for assessing the impacts of tidal power development in the Minas Passage on seabird populations and supports the continued responsible development of tidal energy at FORCE.
 The report by Envirosphere Consultants Ltd. is included here as Appendix II and includes the code (R script) used in the analysis of the seabird count data.